HomeSpan/HomeSpan/docs/Reference.md

 * instantiated Buttons are associated with the last Service instantiated
 * instantiating a Button without first instantiating a Service throws an error during initialization

-* the first argument is required; the rest are optional:
+The first argument is required; the rest are optional:
 * *pin* - the ESP32 pin to which a one pole of a normally-open pushbutton will be connected; the other pole is connected to ground
 * *longTime* - the minimum time (in millis) required for the button to be pressed and held to trigger a Long Press (default=2000 ms)
 * *singleTime* - the minimum time (in millis) required for the button to be pressed to trigger a Single Press (default=5 ms)
 * *doubleTime* -  the maximum time (in millis) allowed between two Single Presses to qualify as a Double Press (default=200 ms)

-* Trigger Rules:
+Trigger Rules:
 * If button is pressed and continuously held, a Long Press will be triggered every longTime ms until the button is released
 * If button is pressed for more than singleTime ms but less than longTime ms and then released, a Single Press will be triggered, UNLESS the button is pressed a second time within doubleTime ms AND held again for at least singleTime ms, in which case a DoublePress will be triggered;  no further events will occur until the button is released
 * If singleTime>longTime, only Long Press triggers can occur
 * If doubleTime=0, Double Presses cannot occur

-* HomeSpan automatically calls the `button(int pin, int pressType)` method of a Service upon a trigger event in any Button associated with that Service, where *pin* is the ESP32 pin to which the pushbutton is connected, and *pressType* is an integer that can also be represented by the enum constants indicated:
+HomeSpan automatically calls the `button(int pin, int pressType)` method of a Service upon a trigger event in any Button associated with that Service, where *pin* is the ESP32 pin to which the pushbutton is connected, and *pressType* is an integer that can also be represented by the enum constants indicated:
   * 0=single press (SpanButton::SINGLE)
   * 1=double press (SpanButton::DOUBLE)
   * 2=long press (SpanButton::LONG)

-* HomeSpan will report a warning, but not an error, during initialization if the user had not overridden the virtual button() method for a Service contaning one or more Buttons; triggers of those Buttons will simply ignored.
+HomeSpan will report a warning, but not an error, during initialization if the user had not overridden the virtual button() method for a Service contaning one or more Buttons; triggers of those Buttons will simply ignored.